AnjuRajan92/Customer_attrition_analysis/README.md

 Topic:Customer Attrition Analysis

-Aim:

-     To predict the potential departure of customers from Verizonet telecommunications, analyze customer influencing factors and recommend customized retention strategies.
+Aim:To predict the potential departure of customers from Verizonet telecommunications, analyze customer influencing factors and recommend customized retention strategies.

 Objectives: